google/WebFundamentals/src/_langs/en/fundamentals/performance/optimizing-content-efficiency/http-caching.markdown

 <img src="images/http-request.png" class="center" alt="HTTP request">

 When the server returns a response it also emits a collection of HTTP headers, describing its content-type, length, caching directives, validation token, and more.
-For example, in above exchange the server returns a 1024 byte response, instructs the client to cache it for up to 120 seconds, and provides a validation token (“x234dff”) that can be used after the response has expired to check if the resource has been modified.
+For example, in the above exchange the server returns a 1024 byte response, instructs the client to cache it for up to 120 seconds, and provides a validation token (“x234dff”) that can be used after the response has expired to check if the resource has been modified.

 ## Validating cached responses with ETags